jobcloud/Sylius/docs/book/products/attributes.rst

    /** @var AttributeValueInterface $hardcover */
    $hardcover = $attributeValueFactory->createNew();

-Attach the new AttributeValue to your Attribute and set its ``value``, which is what will be rendered in frontend.
+Attach the new AttributeValue to your Attribute and set its ``value``, which is what will be rendered in the frontend.

 .. code-block:: php